gnodi/danf/resource/private/doc/overview/index.md

 };
 ```

+In this last sequence, all the computations will be executed in parallel because the order is the same for every children.

 > It is a good practice to use an action name for your sequence.
 > `simple` is bad.
 > `compute` is good.